Len Blavatnik: Natural resources sector

 In 2013, the Russian oil company Rosneft paid AAR $28 billion in cash for its 50% stake in TNK-BP.
-Their original investment was $8 billion of assets.
-Up to this point, AAR had taken $19 billion in dividends from the joint venture.
-The sale represented the liquidation of the majority of Blavatnik's Russian assets.
+AAR's original investment had been $8 billion of assets, and up to that point, AAR had taken $19 billion in dividends from the joint venture.

-In 1999, Blavatnik sought to obtain the competing oil company Chernogorneft, which was being auctioned off.
-Blavatnik's TNK company obtained Chernogorneft at $180 million, even though the company had produced $1.2 billion worth of oil the year before.
+In 1999, Blavatnik's TNK company obtained Chernogorneft at auction for at $180 million, though the company had produced $1.2 billion worth of oil the year before.
+In 2022, Blavatnik sold his stake in Russian aluminum producer United Co.
+Rusal International PJSC, divesting his last major asset in the country according to Bloomberg News.

 Petrochemicals and oil

 In August 2005, Access Industries bought petrochemicals and plastics manufacturer Basell Polyolefins from Royal Dutch Shell and BASF for $5.7 billion.
 On December 20, 2007, Basell completed its acquisition of the Lyondell Chemical Company for an enterprise value of approximately $19 billion.
-The resulting company, LyondellBasell Industries then became the world's eighth largest chemical company based on net sales.
+The resulting company, LyondellBasell Industries became the world's eighth largest chemical company based on net sales.
 On January 6, 2009, the U.S. operations of LyondellBasell Industries filed for bankruptcy.

 On April 30, 2010, LyondellBasell emerged from Chapter 11 bankruptcy protection in a significantly improved financial position.
-As part of its exit financing, LyondellBasell raised $3.25 billion of first priority debt as well as $2.8 billion through the rights offering jointly underwritten by Access Industries, Apollo Management, and Ares Management.
-LyondellBasell stock has increased 103% in value since April 2010.
-Access currently owns approximately 21% of LyondellBasell.
+As part of its exit financing, LyondellBasell raised $3.25 billion of first-priority debt, as well as $2.8 billion through the rights offering jointly underwritten by Access Industries, Apollo Management, and Ares Management.